Perspective | Is Barry Bonds’s Hall of Fame banishment a tragedy or a shame? How about both?

 I remember, sitting in the press box that night, the conflict in the moment.
 The march to Bonds’s record-breaking shot had largely been joyless and tense, marked more by the questions about how he became so prolific than any celebration of the accomplishment.
 When his bomb off Bacsik landed in the center field seats, the Nationals slowly left the field so Bonds could address an adoring home crowd, but catcher Brian Schneider wouldn’t budge from behind the plate, “the best seat in the house,” he told me afterward.

-“As far as excitement, that was unbelievable,” Felipe Lopez, the Nats’ starting shortstop that night.
+“As far as excitement, that was unbelievable,” said Felipe Lopez, the Nats’ starting shortstop that night.
 “I had goose bumps.
 It was awesome.”

-Goosebumps or guilty?
+Goose bumps or guilty?
 How to feel, all these years later?
 There’s no need for absolutes.
-Barry Bonds will not be inducted into the Hall of Fame, and that’s both justified and a damn shame.
+Barry Bonds will not be inducted to the Hall of Fame, and that’s both justified and a damn shame.